 Style Sessions

-In November 2023, The Washington Post re-launched its beloved Style section with its own standalone visual identity and new digital destination, and embarked on a number of splashy promotional campaigns to drum up hype for this moment.
-The (re)launch was celebrated with an event series titled the “Style Sessions” and featured high profile celebrities and creatives, including the likes of Christopher Nolan and Ava DuVernay.
+In November 2023, The Washington Post celebrated the (re)launch of its Style section with an event series that featured high profile creatives, including the likes of Christopher Nolan and Ana DuVernay.

 I needed to adapt and translate the evolving Style section’s new visual identity into an experiential and spatial experience within The Rubell Museum.